jccurrie1/CIS350/README.md

 <h1>6.
 UI Design</h1>
 The user must first register their details with the website.
 This is a one-time registration.
 The only details Wasted needs is the user's name, email, and preffered password for their account .
 All this data is stored in our mongo database.

-**INSERT PICTURE OF REGISTERATION PAGE**
+**REGISTRATION PAGE**

 Once the user is registered they can use their email and password to access wasted.
-After login the user will be able to see their homepage with all of their food they have inputed. **INSERT LOGIN PAGE**
+After login the user will be able to see their homepage with all of their food they have inputed.

+**INSERT LOGIN PAGE**

 In the home page users will be able to add food to their dashboard while also adding when they purchased said food.
 They will also be able to delete food from their dashboard.